Attributes Guided Feature Learning for Vehicle Re-identification: Experiments

 \subsubsection{Analysis on backbones}

-As we mentioned in Section~\ref{sec:backbone}, any other CNN architecture can be configured instead of ResNet-50 without any limitation.
-We further evaluate three prevalent CNN architectures, Inception-v4, VGG16 and MobileNet as the backbone respectively while remain the other part of the proposed model unchanged.
-The comprising results to ResNet-50 backbone on VeRi-776 dataset are reported in Table~\ref{tb::otherbackbone}.
-From which we can see, all the four CNN counterparts achieve satisfactory performance.
+As we mentioned in Section~\ref{sec:backbone}, any other CNN architecture could be used in our framework instead of ResNet-50 without any limitation.
+We further evaluate three prevalent CNN architectures, Inception-v4 \cite{szegedy2017inception}, VGG16 \cite{Simonyan15} and MobileNet \cite{howard2017mobilenets} as the backbone respectively while remaining the other part of the proposed model unchanged.
+The results on VeRi-776 dataset are reported in Table~\ref{tb::otherbackbone}.
+From which we can see, all the three CNN counterparts achieve satisfactory performance.
 Specifically, Inception-v4 and MobileNet achieve competitive performance on all the metrics.
-VGG16 works slight worse than the other three architecture, but it is still competitive to the state-of-the-art methods, which demonstrates that the high performance of the proposed model is not totally due to the superiority of the ResNet-50.
+VGG16 works slight worse than the other two architecture, but it is still competitive to the state-of-the-art methods, which demonstrates that the high performance of the proposed model is not totally due to the superiority of the ResNet-50.
 Furthermore, by progressively introducing the view, type and color subnetworks, the performance of the corresponding variants based on all the backbones consistently improves, which verifies the contribution of the proposed jointly learning model.
-Fig.~\ref{fig::progress} demonstrates an example of ranking results of the proposed DF-CVTC for a query from VeRi-776 dataset by progressively introducing the view, type and color subnetworks into the ResNet-50 backbone.
-We observe that: 1) By introducing the view subnetwork, it can eliminate the wrong ranks with quite similar visible appearance especially with similar views to the query especially, such as rank 1 and rank 2 in Fig.~\ref{fig::progress} (c1).
-2) By further introducing the type subnetwork, it can eliminate the wrong ranks with obviously distinct types, such as rank 2 and rank 9 in Fig.~\ref{fig::progress} (c2).
-3) Our full model DF-CVTC (Fig.~\ref{fig::progress} (c4)) hits the most right ranks by progressively introduce the three subnetworks.